Ledmington/ledmington.github.io/README.md

 ## Add a post
 [Jekyll docs](https://jekyllrb.com/docs/posts/)

-For helpful Markdown tricks, check the `styleguide.md` file.
+For helpful Markdown tricks, check the `old/posts/styleguide.md` file.

-For post examples, check the `old_posts` directory.
+For post examples, check the `old/posts` directory.

 A post's filename must (apparently) follow the convention `YYYY-MM-DD-name-of-post.md`.

 The thumbnail of the post must be in the `/assets/img` directory and the `thumbnail` tag must be the complete path to the image.

 ## Add an author
+Check the template inside the `old/authors` folder.

 ## Add a category